BIM and Architecture Terminology

 A system or project in which the architect and construction teams operate under the same firm or contract.

-MEP: Mechanical, engineering, and plumbing
+MEP: Mechanical, electrical, and plumbing

 Also known as building services engineering.